Best tennis racquet 2023

 Ultimately, there's no set rule as to when you need to replace your racquet.
 However, USTA has found that generally speaking, you'll need a new racquet every two years if you play two or more times a week consistently.

-What do the mass and swing weight of a tennis racquet mean?
+What does the mass and swing weight of a tennis racquet mean?

 Generally speaking, the more weight added to the head of the racquet, the higher the swing weight will be, and vice versa.